huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 ### Expected speedups

-You can benefit from considerable speedup for fine-tuning and inference, especially for long sequence length.
+You can benefit from considerable speedups for fine-tuning and inference, especially for long sequences.
+However, since Flash Attention does not support computing attention scores with padding tokens under the hood, we must manually pad / unpad the attention scores for batched inference when the sequence contains padding tokens.
+This leads to a significant slowdown for batched generations with padding tokens.

-However, note that due to the fact that Flash Attention does not support computing attention scores with padd tokens under the hood, we need to manually pad / unpad the attention scores for batched inference when the sequence contains padd tokens.
-This leads to an important slowdown for batched `generate` with padd tokens.
-To overcome this, one should use Flash Attention without padd tokens in the sequence for training (e.g. by packing a dataset, i.e. concatenating sequences until reaching the maximum sequence length)
+To overcome this, one should use Flash Attention without padding tokens in the sequence for training (e.g., by packing a dataset, i.e., concatenating sequences until reaching the maximum sequence length).

+Below is the expected speedup you can get for a simple forward pass on tiiuae/falcon-7b with a sequence length of 4096 and various batch sizes without padding tokens:

 Below is the expected speedup you can get for a simple forward pass on `tiiuae/falcon-7b` with a sequence length of 4096 and various batch sizes, without padd tokens: